Overwatch Champions Series: Format

-The 2025 Overwatch Champions Series is divided into four subregions: North America, EMEA, Asia stayed as regions, but China was added as a competitive region in January 2025; this accompanied the return of the game to the country for the first time since Blizzard and NetEase initially ended their partnership in 2023.
+The 2025 Overwatch Champions Series was divided into four subregions: North America, EMEA, Asia stayed as regions, while China was added as a competitive region in January 2025.
+This accompanied the return of the game to the country for the first time since Blizzard and NetEase initially ended their partnership in 2023.
 North America and EMEA had their leagues reduced in size to 8 teams, while Asia remained relatively the same, with changes only coming to league structure in Japan and Pacific and the elimination of the Wild Card round.
 The season's split structure also changed, this time to three splits for all regions.

 This season introduced promotion and relegation to the OWCS.
-The bottom 2 teams in North America, EMEA and Pacific, as well as the bottom 3 in Korea and bottom 4 in Japan, have to reclaim their spot for the next split against the best teams in the FACEIT Master Series (the top of FACEIT's competitive Overwatch structure) or equivalent qualifiers.
+The bottom two teams in North America, EMEA and Pacific, as well as the bottom three in Korea and bottom four in Japan, had to reclaim their spot for the next split against the best teams in the FACEIT Master Series (the top of FACEIT's competitive Overwatch structure) or equivalent qualifiers.

-The top two teams in each region advance to each split's international tournament.
-Champions Clash is held after the first split in Hangzhou, China, the Midseason Championship is held after the second split in Riyadh, Saudi Arabia as part of the 2025 Esports World Cup, and the OWCS Finals is held at DreamHack Stockholm.
+The top two teams in every region advanced to each split's international tournament.
+Champions Clash was held after the first split in Hangzhou, China, the Midseason Championship was held after the second split in Riyadh, Saudi Arabia as part of the 2025 Esports World Cup, and the OWCS Finals were held at DreamHack Stockholm.

 Partnered teams

 Beginning in the 2025 season, the Overwatch Champions Series adopted a partnership program.
-9 teams make up this program, 4 from Asia, 3 from EMEA and 2 from North America.
+Nine teams were initially announced to make up this program, four from Asia, three from EMEA and two from North America.
 Each team would receive a portion of all revenue generated from their team's packs, similar to team bundles in the Valorant Champions Tour and Counter-Strike Major stickers.
 The partnered teams were announced on January 17, 2025, with the EMEA and North American partnered teams automatically entering the regular season of the first split and the Asian partnered teams automatically entering their regional tournament for that same split.
+The partnership program would be renewed in 2026 to feature four teams each from Asia and North America, three teams from EMEA, and three permanent teams and one temporary team from China.